A. Fortlouis & Co.

 Albert Fortlouis, from Germany, was a prosperous businessman who started out in Tombstone, Arizona Territory and made his way to Seattle Washington via short stops in San Diego and San Jose where he spent the last 28 years of his life primarily as a wholesale and retail liquor and tobacco merchant.

 In the 1960s, many broken pieces of both the Bowman and Fortlouis variants of the bottle along with at least three whole examples were dug near the old mining town of Lester, Washington.
 Examples dug in San Diego and Sierra City in California, and Carson City, Nevada.
 There is an example in a South Dakota museum.

 See J 34 and J 35 in Bitters Bottles

 Here is an old file picture of the John S. Bowman & Co.
 Jewel Bitters bottle that was dug and found broken in San Diego.

-Reference: Tombstones Treasure, Silver Mines and Golden Saloons, Sherry Monohan
+Support: Reference to Tombstones Treasure, Silver Mines, and Golden Saloons, Sherry Monohan

 Support: Reference to Bitters Bottles by Carlyn Ring and W. C. Ham.
 Use of Jewel Bitters illustration courtesy Bill Ham.